vic-torr/machines-monitor/README.md

 c)

-A simpler implementation, but less scalable and works mostly to local nework: the monitor machine update the machines periodically by a poll.
+A simpler implementation, but less scalable and works mostly to local network: the monitor machine update the machines periodically by a poll.
 To each machine, is executed a bash script which connects by ssh, execute each command and retrieve a txt report file with each one of them.
 After get all files, a parse must be done, and then updating the DB.

 The pooling background process it can be implemented by the following commands: